Moderna has no plans to share its COVID-19 vaccine recipe

 In an interview with The Associated Press, Noubar Afeyan also reiterated a pledge Moderna made a year ago not to enforce patent infringement on anyone else making a coronavirus vaccine during the pandemic.

-“We didn’t have to do that,” Afeyan said. ”We think that was the responsible thing to do.”
+“We didn’t have to do that,” Afeyan said. ”We think that was the right, responsible thing to do.”
 He added: “We want that to be helping the world.”

 The United Nations health agency has pressed Moderna to share its vaccine formula.
 Afeyan said the company analyzed whether it would be better to share the messenger RNA technology and determined that it could expand production and deliver billions of additional doses in 2022.